unitycontainer/unity/README.md

 ## [Documentation](https://unitycontainer.github.io)

 The documentation is a work in progress.
 Some info is available [here](https://unitycontainer.github.io) but more is coming...
-I am a bit busy working on v6.x engine and will not be able to dedicate any time to writing docs any time soon. **I could really use some help with it**.
-If you feel you could contribute, it would be very welcome.
-I'am considering an idea of crowd sourcing enough funds to hire a professional editor...

 ## Issues and Contributions